efegorkemumit/sql_injection/README.md

 ## Udemy Course Details

-For in-depth details, lectures, and enrollment in the course, visit [Udemy Course Link](#).
+For in-depth details, lectures, and enrollment in the course, visit

 ## Project Previews